MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 ## Next steps

 To display your verification status, navigate to Partner Center > **Account settings**.
 While you wait for the verification process to complete, continue to build, test, and prepare your submissions.

 For more information, navigate to [Publish an extension][ExtensionsChromiumPublishExtension].
 For information on getting started with extensions, navigate to [Getting started with Microsoft Edge (Chromium) extensions][ExtensionsChromiumGettingStartedIndex].
+To register your organization for Microsoft Edge program by associating your organization’s Azure Active Directory account with your Microsoft account on Partner Center, navigate to [Add and Manage users][AddandManageUsers]

 <!-- links -->

+[AddandManageUsers]: ./aad-account.md "Add and Manage users | Microsoft Docs"

 [ExtensionsChromiumGettingStartedIndex]: ../getting-started/index.md "Getting started with Microsoft Edge (Chromium) extensions | Microsoft Docs"
 [ExtensionsChromiumPublishExtension]:  ./publish-extension.md "Publish an extension | Microsoft Docs"